overtonpolicy/Overton-PHP-code-test/README.md

 ## 5. Send us the code

-Commit your code to github and make it public and send us the URL or invite us as a collaborator (the username to invite is "mrstew")
+Commit your code to github and make it public and send us the URL or zip up the repository and email it to nick@overton.io